jkobject/jkobject.github.io/_projects/criss-cross-attention.md

 Criss-Cross Attention takes a different route.
-Instead of hard-coding a fixed approximation, it lets the model learn a compressed latent representation of the context, layer by layer, directly from the input.
+Instead of hard-coding a fixed approximation, it lets the model learn a compressed latent representation of the context, defined by the context itself, layer by layer.

 ## The Idea: Compress First, Attend Through Latents